rlivingsus/misc/AllBooks.md

 - Zaleski, Laurie: Funny Farm
 - Zauner, Michelle: Crying in H Mart
 - Zetter, Kim: Countdown to Zero Day
+- Zevin, Gabrielle: The Storied life of AJ Fikry
 - Zinni, Tony: Before the First Shot is Fired: How America can win lose off the Battlefield
 ----
 </details>